 Lease Term.
 Many small business owners will negotiate heavily for short term leases with the idea that it reduces risk and gives them the ultimate flexibility.
 While this may be true today, there are some things to consider that could make a short term lease disadvantageous.
 We will share insight from the landlord’s point of view on this matter and discuss how to reduce your risk and still reap the benefits of a longer term lease.

 It is not uncommon to get to this step of the leasing process and have to eliminate all of the possible spaces and go back to the searching process.
 Time is a great negotiating tool, so give yourself plenty of it.
 The last thing you want to do is settle for a space (or landlord) you don’t like because you ran out of time to find something else.

-David Merrell is the COO at North Forest Office Space
+David Merrell is the president at North Forest Office Space

 North Forest is a leading expert in leasing office space to small businesses.
 They lease office space from as small as 130 square feet of executive space up to an entire 15,000-square-foot building, allowing for an office that can grow with the customer’s business.